vladpetrovskyi/party-radar/README.md

 User page consists of the user profile picture and username in the upper part of the screen.
 Lower part contains a menu with 3 tabs: history of user's posts, user's friends and user's friend requests.
 You can add friends by clicking a big radio button in the lower right corner.
-A dialog appears with the input field for username.
-Note that you cannot see which users exist, you can only add someone if you know exactly what their username is!
-If username is incorrect, a red error box appears.
+A page appears where you can search users by username.
 You can either decline or accept friend request for someone.
 Requests can be resent.
 History of posts is editable - you can delete posts which you don't want to be present in the feed.